 After any paved street or sidewalk shall have been laid under the provisions of any ordinance, it shall be unlawful for any person or their agents to dig into or disturb any such paved street or sidewalk or parts of same for any purpose whatever without a written permit from the mayor.
 Any person desiring to dig up or disturb any paved street or sidewalk shall make written application to the mayor for permission to dig up and disturb the paved street or sidewalk, and shall pay to the city in cash at the time the application is made such sum of money as the mayor may deem sufficient to pay all cost incurred in restoring the portion of any paved street or sidewalk disturbed to its original condition.
-Immediately after the repairs, causing the digging up or disturbing, have been made, the mayor shall be notified, whereupon the mayor shall cause the excavation in or under the street to be filled up under his direction by men in his employ, and shall cause that portion of the paved street or sidewalk thus disturbed to be placed in its original condition as near as practicable.
+Immediately after the repairs, causing the digging up or disturbing, have been made, the mayor shall be notified, whereupon the mayor shall cause the excavation in or under the street to sidewalk thus disturbed to be placed in its original condition as near as practicable.
 Should the cost of the work be less than the amount paid the city as above, the excess shall be returned to the owner, and if it should be more, the owner shall pay the difference to the city.